andreagavazzi/ag_ago/README.md

 **NVIDIA Jetson AGX Xavier**: The latest addition to the Jetson platform.
 It’s an AI computer for autonomous machines, delivering the performance of a GPU workstation in an embedded module under 30W.
 Jetson AGX Xavier is designed for robots, drones and other autonomous machines.

-👉 Additional shared material can be found here: [Andrea Gavazzi](https://1drv.ms/f/s!AkUtNLbG6ptfpiPbJ0WKSoO58hIA).
+👉 Additional shared material can be found in my shared folder: [Andrea Gavazzi](https://1drv.ms/f/s!AkUtNLbG6ptfpiPbJ0WKSoO58hIA).

 #
 <img src="https://github.com/andreagavazzi/ago/blob/main/assets/ag_logo.jpg" alt="ag_logo" width="400"/>